CloudLabsAI-Azure/Power-Platform-Admin-in-a-day/Administration-and-Governance/01GettingStarted.md

 - **Power Apps in Teams**: In this hands-on lab, participants will learn how to create a team in Microsoft Teams and build a Power App within it, gaining experience in app creation, publishing, and sharing for broader organizational use.

-- **Dataverse for Teams (Optional)**: In this hands-on lab, participants will create a Power App within a Microsoft Team, publish it for team use, and share it with users outside the team to understand broad distribution capabilities.
+- **Explore the CoE Starter Kit (Optional)**: In this hands-on lab, participants will explore the Center of Excellence (CoE) Starter Kit to understand how it supports governance and adoption of the Power Platform.
+They will learn to navigate the CoE dashboard, track connector usage, review audit logs, and apply compliance processes, gaining practical experience in managing and governing app usage within an organization.

 ## Prerequisites